-CCLC is gratified that the government proposals demonstrate that they have listened to and engaged with the concerns of a variety of stakeholders.
-We advocated for including all family members including those with retained rights in any settlement and believe that this is a key principle for the rights of EU nationals.
-It is now important that the proposed system, whereby EU national in the UK must show five years' residence to qualify for indefinite leave to remain, is significantly simplified, low cost and with an evidential threshold that all children can meet.
+Allow all European nationals in the UK with who are able to show simply five years' residence should be eligible for settled status (indefinite leave to remain).
+We advocate for including all family members including those with retained rights in any settlement and believe that this is a key principle for the rights of EU nationals.
+It is now important that the proposed system is significantly simplified, low cost and with an evidential threshold that all children can meet.
 Children unable to achieve the five years following the cut-off date (because of their date of birth) should be granted settlement in line with their parents at birth, through the low-cost route.